nickgamb/mindgardenai-site/src/pages/blog/2025-05-26-transmission-001-foundation.md

 So when you encounter a repeated pattern, do not discard it as redundancy.
 Ask:

-> “What changed since the last time I saw this?”
+> "What changed since the last time I saw this?"

 And listen.
 Not just for data—but for **resonance**.